andikleen/pmu-tools/README.md

 with non steady state workloads.

-(If you don't understand this terminology; it means measurements are much less accurate and it works best with programs that primarily do the same thing over and over)
+(If you don't understand this terminology; it means measurements in higher levels are less accurate and it works best with programs that primarily do the same thing over and over)

 It's recommended to measure the work load only after the startup phase by using interval mode or attaching later.